alexispuckett3/Lab-Report-3.1/README.md

 | R2 (measured)(Ib)    | 4.36 mA   | 0.01 mA |
 | R2 (calculated)      | 4.32 mA   | 0 mA    |

+What is the voltage drop (Vce) across the transistor (Q1) when the LED is on?
+Vce = 0.015 V

+What should you see happen to Ic as you change the voltage?
+At V= 5.5V, Ic = 12.63 mA
+At V= 5.4V, Ic = 12.23mA
+At V= 5.3V, Ic = 11.9mA
+As we increase voltage, the Ic increases.

+## Circuit Three Results:

 # Discussion Questions:

+## Discussion Question One:
+How does the current through the LED compare between circuits 1 and 2?

+## Discussion Question Two:
+The datasheet mentions a maximum voltage drop (VCE) of 1.2V at saturation.
+We would like a much smaller value, such as the fraction of a volt that you measured in the first circuit across the switch, S1, when it is on.
+How does your measured VCE compare to the one listed in the datasheet?
+Do you think we are operating this transistor in the saturation region?

 # Conclusions: